CIRCULAR CONVERSATIONS

 LAURA MAZIKANA

-Laura Mazikana is a Sydney based hair artist and fashion stylist.
+In this edition, we speak with Laura Mazikana, a Sydney based hair artist and fashion stylist.
 She's done covers for the likes of Vogue and Russh, been featured in publications such as Astrophe Magazine, and done hair for stars like Arca, Tkay Maidza and Eartheater, just to name a few.

 The theme for IWD 2025 is "Accelerate Action."
 What does this mean to you, and why is it so important right now?